Misterblue/misterblue.github.io/_posts/2016-06-04-portland-temperatures.md

 The computation is available in [spreadsheet calculations] and you can get the really raw data from the [US weather service].

-How does your part of the world trend?
+How is your part of the world trending?

 [US weather service]: http://w2.weather.gov/climate/local_data.php?wfo=pqr
 [Weather graph]: {{site.baseurl}}/images/PortlandTemperatureTrend-20160604.png